willsam100/CodingWIthSamBlog/_posts/2017-07-06-gui-animations-asyncawait-to-fs-async.md

 </tr>
 </tbody>
 </table>
-<p>Simple enough, it's just pulled out the loop logic, (similar to how map has factored our the logic of a loop).
-The caller would then be as follows:</p>
+Simple enough, it's just pulled out the loop logic, (similar to how map has factored our the logic of a loop).
+The caller would then be as follows:
 <table class="pre">
 <tbody>
 <tr>